 COMMON NAME (SCIENTIFIC NAME)Equus quagga boehmi

-Fun Fact: Each zebra has its own unique stripe pattern – just like our fingerprints.
-Their stripes are laid out in a unique pattern of black or brown and white stripes.
-Zebras have dark skin, black hooves, and short dense fur, potentially to protect against the harsh African sun.
+Grant’s Zebras are roughly 5 feet tall and can weigh up to 800 lbs.
+Each zebra has a unique stripe pattern of black or brown and white stripes.
+Zebras have dark skin, black hooves, and dense fur, potentially to protect against the harsh African sun.

 Common predators for zebras are lions, hyenas, leopards, cheetahs, and African wild dogs.
 When threatened, the herd will often form a circle around the most vulnerable members.
 Nearly 50% of calves are lost due to predation.

 In the wild, they usually live 20-25 years, but under human care, they can live 30-40 years.